Pulmonary hypertension: Epidemiology

-The epidemiology of IPAH is about 125–150 deaths per year in the U.S., and worldwide the incidence is similar at 4 cases per million.
+The epidemiology of IPAH is about 125–150 deaths per year in the U.S., and worldwide, the incidence is similar at 4 cases per million.
 However, in parts of Europe (France), indications are 6 cases per million of IPAH.
 Females have a higher incidence rate than males (2–9:1).
+In 2021, approximately 192,000 people were estimated to have PAH.
 Other forms of PH are far more common.
 In systemic scleroderma, the incidence has been estimated to be 8 to 12% of all patients; in rheumatoid arthritis it is rare.
 However, in systemic lupus erythematosus it is 4 to 14%, and in sickle cell disease, it ranges from 20 to 40%.
 Up to 4% of people who develop a pulmonary embolism go on to develop chronic thromboembolic disease including pulmonary hypertension.
 A small percentage of patients with COPD develop pulmonary hypertension with no other disease to explain the high pressure.
 On the other hand, obesity-hypoventilation syndrome is very commonly associated with right heart failure due to pulmonary hypertension.

 Research

-For people that inherited the disease, gene therapy is being studied.
+For people who inherited the disease, gene therapy is being studied.